hackster254/grocery/README.md

 # Grocery Management System
 This is a Grocery management application with Visual Basic and mySQL database with crystal reports.

-This is a Grocery Management Winodws for application that utilizes:
+The Grocery Management desktop application that makes use of the following technologies:

 - Visual Basic
 - MySQL